cons1/My-projects/README.md

 # My-projects
-I upload the code I've written for the public competitions I participated in.
+Here I upload the code I've written for the public competitions I participated in.